 A Hawaiʻi tradition

 For decades, thousands of families across Hawaiʻi have chosen Hawaiian Memorial Park to honor their legacy and heritage.
 Comprising 80 developed acres of lush green rolling hills and gardens, Hawaiian Memorial Park is rich in history.
 The most sacred resource located within 156 acres of Hawaiian Memorial Park’s undeveloped cultural landscape is Kawaʻewaʻe Heiau.
-Nearly 1,000 years old and listed on the National Register of Historic Places, the high chief ʻOlopana originally built this heiau as a temple.
+Nearly 1,000 years old, this heiau was built as a temple by the high chief ʻOlopana.

 Adjacent to Hawaiian Memorial Park is the Hawaiʻi State Veterans Cemetery.
 In 1989, Hawaiian Memorial Park gifted 33 acres to the State of Hawaiʻi to allow for additional burial space for veterans.